aaronlifenghan/aaron-project-hppr/README.md

 ==================

 Welcome to the aaron-project-hppr!

+In the paper "Phrase Tagset Mapping for French and English Treebanks and Its Application in Machine Translation Evaluation", a universal phrase tagset containing 9 commonly used phrasal categories is proposed, including NP (noun phrase), VP (verbal phrase), AJP (adjective phrase), AVP (adverbial phrase), PP (prepositional phrase), S (sub-sentence), CONJP (conjunction phrase), COP (coordinated phrase), and X (a less clear category, e.g. describing list marker, foreign words, interjection, abbreviation, idiosyncratic unit, unknown or uncertain ones).
+The phrase tagset mapping between current treebanks (French and English) tagset and the universal phrase tagset has also been designed in the paper.
+Furthermore, using the proposed universal phrase tagset and the mapping work, a novel unsupervised machine translation evaluation metric HPPR is proposed.

 HPPR is open source, free for research purpose.

 HPPR: Phrase Tagset Mapping for French and English Treebanks and Its Application in Machine Translation Evaluation